If you cannot find answers to your questions below, please do not hesitate to contact us.

 How many credits of graduate-level classes can I take with undergraduate admission?

 Do I need to apply for graduate status?

-If you have a completed BA degree and intend to take more than 9 hours of graduate level classes at Dallas Int’l, you should apply for graduate admission status.
+If you have a completed bachelor’s degree and intend to take more than 9 credits of graduate-level classes at DIU, you should apply for graduate admission status.
 Graduate admission status permits enrollment in any graduate-level class, as well as any undergraduate-level class which may be a prerequisite to your expected graduate-level work.
 Gateway students are limited to taking 10 credits, and Undergraduate students are allowed to take up to 9 credits of graduate-level classes by petition.
 So, Graduate admission status will allow for the most flexibility for students intending to take several graduate-level classes.

 Which application do I use to audit a course?

 There is no application form for students who only want to audit courses.
 In order to audit a course, a student must apply for and be accepted to DIU in one of our regular admission statuses.
-See Admission FAQ “Which application form should I use to apply to Dallas International?”
-Once you are admitted, you and your academic advisor can present a Permission to Audit form for Dallas International University approval.
+See Admission FAQ “Which application form should I use to apply to DIU?”
+Once you are admitted, you and your academic advisor can present an Audit Permission form for approval.
 For more information about auditing, visit our Registrar FAQ: “How to Audit a course?”

 Which application should I fill out for an online course?

 What are the deadlines for applying and registering?